 Figure 1.
 A low magnification TEM (on the left) illustrates the low polydispersity of the aggregates.
 A higher magnification TEM (on the right) demonstrates that each aggregate is built from smaller nanoparticles.

-Stem Cell/Nanoparticle Constructs for Targeted Cancer Therapy
+Stem Cell/Nanoparticle Constructs for Targeted Cancer Therapy (in collaboration with Dr. Karen Aboody)

 To improve drug delivery to tumors, free drugs can be loaded into nanoparticles.
 Despite improvements gained by this loading, targeted tumors still receive a small fraction of the injected nanoparticle-drug conjugate.
 One culprit is the nanoparticles’ poor tumor penetration.
 Effective penetration is blocked by three obstacles: 1) dense tumor matrices; 2) outward fluid-pressure gradients; and 3) inefficient infiltration of vasculature to the tumor’s interior.
 To overcome these and other challenges present in conventional drug delivery, better tumor-targeting materials must be identified.
 In this context, Dr. Karen Aboody, our collaborator, has been developing tumor-tropic neural stem cells as cancer therapeutics.
 She has shown that neural stem cells can cross the blood-brain-barrier, selectively migrate to invasive tumors and penetrate into tumor interiors.
 We are leveraging this tumor targeting and penetration to augment nanoparticle-mediated drug delivery, by functionalizing neural stem cells with a variety of nanoparticles.
 These nanoparticle-bearing neural stem cells will release a chemotherapy drug at tumor interiors; or they will be stimulated to cause local thermal ablation.